 Mike Petcher, manager of the Century Cycles at 1079 N. Court St. in Medina, said wearing a helmet is the No. 1 safety rule of cycling.

-their children that when they reach a certain age they don’t have to
+“Kids should wear a helmet.
+Hand-in-hand with that, their parents should wear a helmet.
+We have parents not wearing helmets, showing their children that when they reach a certain age they don’t have to either,” Petcher said.

 Petcher said Ohio helmet laws vary by community.
 Brunswick, Wadsworth and Medina do not have helmet laws.

 He also noted that cyclists should wear helmets on and off the road.

 “I think the common perception is you can only get hurt on the road when you have an encounter with an automobile,” he said.
 “You can get hurt in all places because you don’t expect it.”